SISPO: Space Imaging Simulator for Proximity Operations: Supplementary SISPO models

 Tangential and sagittal astigmatism, as well as an internal and external comatic aberration, are modelled with distinct \glspl{psf}, which vary with the field height and orientation of the sensor centre -- image point vector.
 By default, aberration intensity increases with the field height.
 However, a custom lens file can be provided to model any desired lens array.

 Lateral chromatic aberration is modelled by rescaling individual colour channels and simulating wavelength-dependent refraction of light rays.
 While wavelengths are continuous in the real world, the digital \gls{rgb} triplet only distinguishes between three discrete primitive colours, which introduces sharp edges at the boundaries of colour separation.
-These can be avoided by blending chromatic aberration with tangential astigmatism (see Fig~\ref{fig:ChromAberr}~\cite{Buhrer1503886}).
+These can be avoided by blending chromatic aberration with tangential astigmatism (more information with an example can be found in Section 5.7 in \cite{Buhrer1503886}).

 Dark-current noise is currently drawn from a folded normal distribution with a zero mean and user-defined standard deviation.
 Readout noise is modelled by the addition and subtraction of random values at the subpixel level, governed by a Gaussian custom standard deviation process.
 The projection of light rays with random origin positions generates realistic shot noise and follows the user-defined average sample size per pixel.